mobxjs/mobx/docs/README.md

 ---

-> Documentation for the older **unsupported** V4/V5 can be [found here](https://github.com/mobxjs/mobx/blob/mobx4and5/docs/README.md), but be sure to read about the [current documentation first](https://mobx.js.org/about-this-documentation.html).

----

 MobX is made possible by the generosity of the sponsors below, and many other [individual backers](backers-sponsors.md#backers).
 Sponsoring directly impacts the longevity of this project.

 **🥇 Gold sponsors (\$3000+ total contribution):** <br/>